EberlyODL/chem110/chemical-nomenclature.md

 # Naming Chemical Compounds

-<p>The rules for naming ions, ionic compounds, and inorganic molecular compounds are summarized below:
+The rules for naming ions, ionic compounds, and inorganic molecular compounds are summarized below:

 ### 1. Positive ions (cations)